imini-app/docs/docs/tutorial-multiple-player/1-server-colyseus.md

 sidebar_position: 1
 ---

-# 1. Game Server using Colyseus.js
+# Server 1: Game Server using Colyseus.js
 Multiple player game is hard.
 But nowadays, there are some good framework out there you can use to quickly mock up your online game.